insected/bobbae_gcp-wiki/Kubernetes-Networking.md

 You can use a pod IP address as an endpoint but there is no guarantee that the address won’t change the next time the pod is recreated, which might happen for any number of reasons.

-The kubernetes designers [solved this problem](https://medium.com/google-cloud/understanding-kubernetes-networking-services-f0cb48e4cc82) in a way that builds on the basic capabilities of the platform to deliver on all three of those requirements, and it starts with a resource type called a service.
+The kubernetes designers [solved this problem](https://medium.com/google-cloud/understanding-kubernetes-networking-services-f0cb48e4cc82) in a way that builds on the basic capabilities of the platform to deliver on all three of those requirements, and it starts with a resource type called a [service]( https://kubernetes.io/docs/concepts/services-networking/service/
+) .